ariful59/Digital-Clock/README.md

 # Digital-Clock Using Assembly language.
-A digital clock and showed in larger display.
+A digital clock is showed in larger display.
 Platform: Assembly